MahmoudHegazi/images-processing-api/README.md

 this is image processing API created in Node.js and TypeScript can be used to resize your image also to add blur effect or rotate the image.

 # how it works
-first you place your images inside full directory and visit /api/images and provide parameters for requiest to make effect on images eg
+first you place your images inside full directory and visit /api/images and provide parameters for request to make effect on images eg
 =======
-first you place your images inside full directory and visit /api/images and provide parameters for requiest to make effect on images eg
 `/api/images?filename=myimage&width=150&height=150`